 On September 28th, Hurricane Ian made landfall near Cayo Costa in Southwest Florida as a strong Category 4 Hurricane.
 Ian thrashed parts of Florida's western coast, bringing intense winds, heavy rainfall, and catastrophic storm surges.
 The path of the hurricane took it across the peninsula traveling through central Florida.
 Due to the large size of Ian, all of the Association's territory was impacted by the storm in some degree with the southwest region being the most severe.
 Final reports indicate catastrophic levels of flooding and wind damage to crops, livestock, structures, and infrastructure throughout Florida especially in the Citrus industry.
 Roughly 4.8 million acres of agricultural land was impacted with a crop value of nearly \$8 Billion.
 The most noted impact is a significant loss of the 2022-23 citrus crop.
 Other agricultural industry segments reporting negative impacts include dairy, cattle, south field crops and some northern fern operations.
 To date, the financial impact this storm had on our customers and the Association has generally been modest, with dairy and citrus farmers in Southwest Florida suffering the greatest losses.
-Some credit quality deterioration and modest credit losses are expected.
+Many winter vegetable growers, who had just planted prior to the storm, were able to replant, causing only a short delay in harvest, albeit at a higher cost due to planting twice.
+Some credit quality deterioration and modest credit losses were experienced.
 Loss reduction options that are available for some of our customers, such as the use of loan guarantees, crop insurance, and federal disaster relief, have helped mitigate the losses associated with this storm event.
 The Association is well capitalized and maintains adequate allowance for credit losses, which allows us to withstand stress in our loan portfolio.

-Supply constraints and robust consumer demand have led to marked increases in the prices of many goods and services, pushing the all items CPI inflation rate up to 6.0% for the 12 months ending February 2023, which was the smallest 12-month increase since the period ending September 2021.
-Over the last 12 months, the all items less food and energy index rose 5.5%, the energy index increased 5.2% while the food index increased 9.5%.
+Supply constraints and robust consumer demand have led to marked increases in the prices of many goods and services, pushing the all items CPI inflation rate up to 4.0% for the 12 months ending May 2023, which was the smallest 12-month increase since the period ending March 2021.
+Over the last 12 months, the all items less food and energy index rose 5.3%, the energy index decreased 11.7% while the food index increased 6.7%.
 Bottlenecks remain across supply chains and consumer goods inflation has rocketed to a 40+ year high as a result, clearly outpacing average consumer wage gains.
 Also, Russia's invasion of Ukraine has made supply problems and inflation worse.
-Notwithstanding, the Florida unemployment rate was 2.6% at the end of February 2023, comparing favorably to the national average of 3.6% which is back down to the level when Florida's economy entered the pandemic with an unemployment rate of 2.7%.
+Notwithstanding, the Florida unemployment rate was 2.6% at the end of May 2023, comparing favorably to the national average of 3.7% which is back down to the level when Florida's economy entered the pandemic with an unemployment rate of 2.7%.
 Florida's unemployment rate has rebounded after exceeding 14% earlier in 2020.
 Despite the improvement, management will monitor any potential lingering impacts on its borrowers and loan portfolio as some credit quality deterioration and credit losses may occur.
 The Association is well capitalized and maintains an adequate allowance for credit losses allowing us to withstand stress in our loan portfolio.